YouTube Vanced APK APK

 ReVanced vs YouTube Vanced

-• Vanced distributed a complete modified app; ReVanced is a patching tool
+• Vanced was a complete modified app; ReVanced is a patching tool

-• Vanced is discontinued; ReVanced is actively maintained
+• Vanced was discontinued; ReVanced is still maintained

-• ReVanced requires the user to provide the base app APK
+• ReVanced needs you to supply the base YouTube APK

 Full comparison →